ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 Who chooses where it goes?
 - Each curation concern has knowledge of its possible syndication channels
-- The Owner of the object can opt-out of any or all syndication channels before the object is :complete.
+- The Owner of the object can opt-out of any or all syndication channels before the object is `:complete`.

 There should be a way to edit object syndication preferences: